DreamOfTheRedChamber/leetcode/README.md

       * List/Array entry is NULL
       * List/Array of even length
       * List/Array of odd length
-   * Topological sort
-     * Cycle exist or not

 #### Write code <a id="whiteboard-workflow-write-code"></a>
   1. Synchronize with interviewer "***There are XXX steps in this algorithm.
 The first is XXX.
 The second....***"